 Why would we want to put our leg behind our head?

 Like lotus pose and handstand, leg behind head is one of those stereotypical poses that yogis often aspire to.
 It’s a challenging pose for just about everyone.
-Because it’s challenging, it provides a laboratory for exploring our ideas about our own limits and for stretching our ideas about what’s possible.
-But, leg behind head does have us working very near our end of range of motion, so it isn’t going to be appropriate for everyone at every stage of practice.
+Because it’s challenging, it provides a laboratory for exploring our ideas about our limits and for stretching our ideas about what’s possible.
+But, this pose does have us working very near our end of range of motion.
+So, it isn’t going to be appropriate for everyone at every stage of practice.

 Leg behind head within systems of yoga

 Leg behind head is a challenging pose and for that reason it doesn’t often show up in the average vinyasa class.
 Within the Ashtanga system that I practice however, there are leg behind poses that appear in each sequence.
-There is one asana in the primary series that can include the leg behind head action (supta kurmasana) if you do the leg behind head variation of it.
-There are three asanas with one or both legs behind the head in the intermediate series and five asanas with one or both legs behind the head in the third series of postures.
+There is one asana in the primary series that can include the leg behind head action (supta kurmasana), if you do that variation of it.
+There are three asanas with one or both legs behind the head in the intermediate series.
+And, there are five asanas with one or both legs behind the head in the third series of postures.
 So, those who practice and study within the Ashtanga system will eventually at least approach the idea of leg behind head.

 Leg behind head is not only found within the Ashtanga practice, however.
 B.K.S.
 Iyengar describes a whole series of postures which incorporate the leg behind head action in his book, Light on Yoga.
 Likewise, Krishnamacharya certainly included the action of leg behind head as an option in his vinyasa krama sequences.

 Anatomically, what is leg behind head?